-Mr. Daems does not bill the Company for his services as President, however he does have a service agreement with the Company to assist with identification, acquisition and service of certain exploration style properties that fit the parameters for the Company's acquisition plan.
+Mr. Daems does not bill the Company for his services as President, however a related party by common director has a service agreement with the Company to assist with identification, acquisition and service of certain exploration style properties that fit the parameters of the Company's acquisition plan.
+The Company recognized an expense of \$53,304 in 2013 in (2012 - \$26,582, 2011 - \$5,487) as consulting fees under the agreement.